Caroline of Baden, Queen of Bavaria

 Within two years of their marriage, Maximilian became Elector of Bavaria, and in 1806, following the dissolution of the Holy Roman Empire, Maximilian and Caroline became the first King and Queen of the newly established Kingdom of Bavaria.
 Caroline had remained a Protestant when she married the Catholic Maximilian and was not required to convert when her husband became King.
 A deeply religious woman, she remained Lutheran and had her own chaplain.
 Despite this, her children were raised Catholic.

-As Queen, she had a strong sense of duty and was known as a very dignified Queen and hostess.
+As Queen of Bavaria, Caroline had a strong sense of duty and was considered a dignified Queen and hostess.
 She also played a prominent role in helping her husband develop the arts and culture in Munich.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.